kmock930/Natural-Language-Processing/Assignment 2/README.md

 * It uses the entire training set and the entire dev set as the validation set during the training process.
 * The model is further trained with the tokenizer's `max_depth=32`, batch size = 4, Adam's optimizer, in 5 epochs, with Tensorflow.
 * Results of this model is saved into the [`content` directory](./content/).
+* Performance metrics:
+  - Validation Set: Accuracy: 0.5000, Macro F1: 0.3333, Micro F1: 0.5000

 ## Zero-Shot Classification with Large Language Model
 * This part uses a pre-trained LLM model for zero-shot classification of machine-generated text.
-* To execute the zero-shot classification process, you may run this notebook: [`part3-llm.ipynb`](./part3-llm.ipynb).
+* To execute the zero-shot classification process, you may run this notebook: [`part_2_llm.ipynb`](./part_2_llm.ipynb).
 * It leverages the `facebook/bart-large-mnli` model with zero-shot classification capabilities.
 * The model classifies text as either "human-written" or "machine-generated" without requiring any task-specific training.
 * Text inputs are truncated to 500 tokens to manage computational requirements.